Divide, Interact, Sample: The Two-System Paradigm

 where $f(x)$ is a distribution on $[0,1]$ with no mass at zero, and $0<\beta<1$, pictorially demonstrated in Fig. \ref{fig:step_size_distribution}.
 With probability $\beta$, the maximum step size $h_{\max}$ is used; otherwise, a random fraction $c \in (0,1)$ is drawn from $f(x)$, and $ch_{\max}$ is used.
 This randomized scheme preserves reversibility and can be applied independently or jointly across chains without disturbing invariance under $\rho^{\otimes 2N}$.
 Crucially, it automatically introduces occasional smaller step sizes when proposals are frequently rejected, thereby stabilizing the dynamics.

 The choice of $f$ governs how often smaller steps are taken.
 A uniform distribution on $[0,1]$ is natural, but does not sufficiently emphasize small step sizes.
-We therefore adopt a distribution with density $f(x) = 3(1-x)^2$ on $[0,1]$, which biases the sampler toward smaller $h$ values while still allowing exploration with larger steps.
-The expected step size is then
+We therefore adopt a distribution with density $f(x) = 3(1-x)^2$ on $[0,1]$, which biases the sampler toward smaller $h$ values while still allowing exploration with larger steps. \daniel{This density coincides with the law of $1 - U^{1/3}$ for $U\sim\text{Unif}(0,1)$, so a single uniform draw suffices to sample from $f$ at runtime.} The expected step size is then